k64ret/cv64/docs/objects.md

 ##### **Code mapped by the TLB**
 Most [overlays](https://en.wikipedia.org/wiki/Overlay_(programming)) are loaded dynamically in memory before being executed.</br>
-This is, it's only loaded into memory when needed (for example, the code associated to an enemy that only appears on specific maps).
-And when it's not needed anymore, it's unloaded.
+This is, they're only loaded into memory when needed (for example, the code associated to an enemy that only appears on specific maps).
+And when they're not needed anymore, they're unloaded.

 Because this code is loaded dynamically, it also means that the address of the `entrypoint` function within said code is not guaranteed to always be the same.
 The thing is, `objects_functions` only stores a single address that is not meant to be changed during gameplay, which is problematic in this case, since the address can be different each time.

-Not only that, but overlays, are compiled with a specific `entrypoint` address that, if changed, can make the code not work properly (things such as branches can only work if the overlay is loaded into the same `entrypoint` address the code was compiled to, otherwise it will likely branch to unintended places in memory and crash the game)
+Not only that, but overlays, are compiled with a specific `entrypoint` address that, if changed, can make the code not work properly (things such as branch assembly instructions can only work if the overlay is loaded into the same `entrypoint` address it was compiled to, otherwise it will likely branch to unintended places in memory and crash the game).

 In order to fix this issue, the developers chose to map the code for overlays to certain addresses within the KUSEG segment (most commonly addresses 0x0F000000 and 0x0E000000) before the execution of its code begins.